dustinlyons/nixos-config/README.md

 This Nix configuration runs on MacOS, NixOS, or both simultaneously.
 It's also a good example of a MacOS Nix flake.

 I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
+It also runs as a VM on your Mac.

 Check out the starter templates below to get started!